-Midwestern Career College’s Dialysis Technologist program offers students proficient clinical skills and knowledge to function as an entry-level dialysis technician and to perform dialysis on patients whose kidneys are failing to function.
+Midwestern Career College’s Dialysis Technologist Training Program offers students proficient clinical skills and knowledge to function as an entry-level dialysis technician and to perform dialysis on patients whose kidneys are failing to function.

 Dialysis consists of filtering blood to remove waste and then reintroducing the blood back into the circulatory system.
 The goal of dialysis treatment is to help patients with end-stage renal diseases (ESRD) to live healthier, more active lives.